coronel08/my-notes/notes/docs/aws.md

 Can work with AWS through AWS Management Console, CLI, or SDK

+## Global Infastracture

+Regions are geographically isolated areas and are made up of smaller availability zones/ data centers, Elastic Load Balancing automatically distributes your incoming traffic across multiple targets, such as EC2 instances, containers, and IP addresses, in one or more Availability Zones.
+It monitors the health of its registered targets, and routes traffic only to the healthy targets.
+Elastic Load Balancing scales your load balancer as your incoming traffic changes over time.
+It can automatically scale to the vast majority of workloads.

+Regions are picked based on the following:

+-   Compliance or regulations
+-   Proximity
+-   Available Services - some services may not be availaable in your region yet
+-   Pricing - varies by region due to operating costs

+Edge Locations
+Amazon Cloudfront is a Content Delivery Network that caches content closer to customers.
+An Edge Location is a site that is used for CDN.

 ## Solution Architect

 When providing solutions can split requirements into: